 Negro Uprising in Cuba, Department of State, Division of Information, July 9, 1912 PDF, 3.5MB, 41 pages

 Papers Relating to the Foreign Affairs of the United States, Government Printing Office, 12/3/1912.
 Cuba: Negro Uprising - Attitude of the United States - Protection of Foreign Colonies.
 PDF 1.4 MB, 34 pages

 1912 Cuban Pacification Campaign, MARINE CORPS HISTORICAL REFERENCE PAMPHLET, A Brief History of the 2d Marines, 1970

 Spanish American War 1898-1899

 In Guantanamo, the mayor, Pedro Augustin Perez, ordered the massacre of 50 AfroCubans, mostly Haitians, in one night and sanctioned many other murders.
 Perez came from a family of rancheadors (bounty hunters) tasked with tracking escaped slaves - his uncle Miguel Perez was killed by Guillermo Moncada on a special mission from Máximo Gómez.

-Pedro Ivonet, a founder of the PIC
+Pedro Ivonet, a founder

 AfroCuban culture and religion as well as political aspirations were all severely repressed across the island.
 Precisely Marti's son, José Francisco Martí y Zayas-Bazán, who had been a captain in the Mambi Army, turned on his comrades and led a band of vigilante "volunteers" to exterminate them in Oriente.
 After the massacre, the government and big business held a celebratory banquet in Central Park, Havana, which was presided over by Marti's son and attended by many of the troops involved.